 “It’s an anomaly that the Internet has no protocol for money,” Marcus said.

 “You’ll see banks on this between now and next year, because if we bring on another billion people, they’ll need savings accounts, loans, and things banks are very good at,” Marcus says.
 Facebook also plans to reduce money transfer fees and transaction fees through Calibra.

 As a conclusion, it is very questionable if the Libra is cryptocurrency at all.
-It will have a very strong connection with fiat.
+It will have a very strong connection with the fiat.
 Moreover, it is backed by a reserve of low-risk assets to avoid volatility, as Facebook’s representatives explained.
 These “low-risk assets” are actually fiat: dollar, euro, Swiss coin.

 The point is that we can transfer our dollars or whatever to Libra, but the amount will ever be shown in given fiat, never in Libra.
 So we couldn’t talk about true crypto.
 It is digital money only because it is not tangible.

 And there is a wallet named Calibra where the Libra is supposed to be stored.

 Behind this, according to some experts, this system could provide Facebook access to extremely large financial information.
 Having Facebook’s reputation on our mind, can we trust that such information will not be misused?
 With very strong reason we have some doubts.

 On the other hand, we are dealing with the most powerful company in the world.